Curriculum Vitae

 Literary Writing (Selected Recent Work)

-Forthcoming essay mid-September 2024 for the Berlin Review on late Monet, Rilke, and the MiG-29 fighter jet
+11 September 2024-- For the Berlin Review “Pure Paint, Dead in the Air” on late Monet, Rilke, and the MiG-29 fighter jet

 18 April 2024-- For the Cleveland Review of Books, “A Cut-Crease For Richard Serra” On the death of Richard Serra, Eyeshadow, Writing Feminine Trauma, and COR-TEN Steel